LA-Hacks-2021/mixr-server/README.md

 2. Run `npm install` in root directory
 3. For development, run `npm run dev`.
 This enable hot-reloading on code changes.
 For production, run `npm start`

+### What's working right now:

+Run `npm start`, then run `lt --subdomain mixr-server --port 5000`.
+Make sure you have added the `LI_IN_SESSION_COOKIE` in the `.env` file.
+Hot-reloading will not work.
+Then, log in and don't include `https:/linkedin.com/in`.
+Only include what comes after.

 ## API Endpoints

 ### Get Twilio token